Finding new clients for your business can be incredibly hard. Time-consuming. Full of rejection. Soul destroying.

 A lot of entrepreneurs hide behind the “the economy is struggling”, “businesses aren’t spending any more” wall of doubt and lack of confidence when it comes to selling.
 Let me tell you, there are plenty of prospects out there for your business – you’re just not looking in the right places.

-I wanted to share a few methods I’ve used over the years to help find and persuade new clients to use our services.
+I wanted to share a few sales tricks I’ve used over the years to help find and persuade new clients to use our services.

 Sometimes, you have to think differently to get what you want.